henrygerardmoore/ros2_vscode_template/README.md

 ./.vscode/build_and_set_up.bash
 ```

-Finally, attach to the created docker container with vscode:
+Then, attach to the created docker container with vscode:
 ![image](https://github.com/henrygerardmoore/ros2_vscode_template/assets/44307180/ae93aba0-6360-4f66-8604-b03fbafde3b5)

+Once you are in, use the `update` task before trying to build, as it will install necessary dependencies.

 If you want, you can then remove the `.git` folder to make your workspace no longer a git repo and remove other extraneous things:
 ```bash